WeiDUorg/weidu/README-WeiDU-Changes.txt

   * If HANDLE_TILESETS is unable to install the tilesets, the installation fails.
   * Add HANDLE_CHARSETS.
+  * Actions missing from action.ids are printed as decimal numbers rather than hexadecimal ones.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files